BernardoMG/PhoneValidator/README.md

 ## Improvement for the future

 Let's imagine that in the future this program needs to validate millions of possible phone numbers with the best possible performance.
-The presented solution processes one line (possible phone number) at a time.
+The presented solution processes one possible phone number at a time.
 Consequently, this will affect its performance.

 To overcome such requirement, we would have to adapt this solution considering the Producer-Consumer paradigm.
 In this new solution, `Producer(s)` are responsable for generate data, put it into the buffer/queue and start again.
 While, the `Consumer(s)` is consuming the data (i.e, possible phone numbers), one piece at a time.